iaK/dispatch-group/README.md

-## Laravel Dispatch_group
+## Laravel dispatch-group

-Have you ever wanted to push some jobs to the Laravel queue, and run some code when they all finished?

-Then this is the package you've been looking for!
+Run code when a group of queued jobs has completed, successfully or not.

 Inspired by javascript's Promise.all(), this package provides a similar API to run code when your jobs have completed.